OLED1/chia-manager/README.md

 # chia-web-gui
+## Important notice
+This tool is not officially published by CHIA NETWORK INC nor officially supported!
+It is an unofficial hobby project. _Chia®_ and the Chia Leaf Logo™ are registered trademarks or trademarks of Chia Network, Inc. in the United States and worldwide. **All in italic written words are copyright protected**.

 ## Branch: Dev, Introduction
-This is the dev branch of the **Chia® Manager Web-GUI**.
+This is the dev branch of the **_Chia®_ Manager Web-GUI**.
 This branch is primary made for **developers**.
 So if you want to decide to install this branch be always afraid of **untested content** and **bugs**.

-This project is made for **Chia® Farmer** .
-Please visit https://www.chia.net/ to get more information about Chia®.
+This project is made for **_Chia®_ Farmer** .
+Please visit https://www.chia.net/ to get more information about _Chia®_.
-The main goal is to make monitoring and managing the Chia® Infrastructure and the needed nodes more **efficient and easy**.
+The main goal is to make monitoring and managing the  _Chia®_ Infrastructure and the needed nodes more **efficient and easy**.

 ### Why should i use it?
-This project should make it more easy to use, manage and monitor your Chia® Nodes and to be sure every node makes his work and you are good to go.
+This project should make it more easy to use, manage and monitor your  _Chia®_ Nodes and to be sure every node makes his work and you are good to go.

 Some of the upcoming feature like autoplotting via [Madmax](https://github.com/madMAx43v3r/chia-plotter) plotter will excite you.

-Furthermore this project (will) offer(s) nearly everything like the Chia® electron gui.
+Furthermore this project (will) offer(s) nearly everything like the _Chia®_ electron gui.
 Read more in the following sections.

 ### What can i do with it?